en-wl/wordlist/README.md

 will adjust the variant information for the past participle form.
 The derived forms with a `-` will be ignored, so no other adjustments will be made.

 The word _thru_ is somewhat of a special case.
-In is acceptable to use _thru_ as part of the word _drive-thru_, but generally not considered a proper spelling of _through_.
+It is acceptable to use _thru_ as part of the word _drive-thru_, but generally not considered a proper spelling of _through_.
 It is also different enough in spelling that it unlikely that the two forms will get confused so I want to let the word _thru_